readium/annotations/README.md

 }
 ```

-#### 1.1.1.
+#### 1.3.2.
 Selector

 An annotation refers to a segment of a resource, which is identified by one or more Selectors.
-The nature of the Selector and methods to describe segments are dependent on the type of resource.
+The nature of the Selector and methods to describe segments depend on the resource type.
+Providing more than one Selector allows an annotation software to choose the most accurate selector from those it can handle, and helps accomodating evolutions on the annotated resource.

-An EPUB annotation:

-* MUST contain a TextQuoteSelector,
-* MAY contain an EPUB CFI FragmentSelector,
-* MAY contain a DomRangeSelector,
-* MAY contain an HTML FragmentSelector,
-* MAY contain a ProgressionSelector.

-Warning: there is an open discussion about the selector to be used as _lingua franca_ for EPUB.
-TextQuoteSelectors are problematic when the content is protected by a DRM with character copy restrictions, but EPUB CFI are problematic for other reasons (complexity, lack of clarity of the specification, lack of support by reading systems and interoperability issues come first).
-We are studying TextFragments, but they seem problematic also.

-A PDF annotation:

-* MUST contain a PDF FragmentSelector,
-* MAY contain a ProgressionSelector.

-A Divina annotation:

-* MAY contain a Rectangular Media FragmentSelector,
-* MAY contain a ProgressionSelector.

-Note: A Divina annotation with no Selector targets a whole image.

-An Audiobook annotation:
-* MUST contain a Temporal Media FragmentSelector,
-* MAY contain a ProgressionSelector.

-##### 1.1.1.1.
-TextQuoteSelector

-The TextQuoteSelector is defined in https://www.w3.org/TR/annotation-model/#text-quote-selector.
+Annotation selectors are specified in [W3C Annotation Data Model, section Selectors](https://www.w3.org/TR/2017/REC-annotation-model-20170223/#selectors).
+This specification filters selectors deemed useful for annotating publications, and details the use of these selectors.

+Note: In (X)HTML documents, reading systems locate a segment of text using a [DOM Range](https://dom.spec.whatwg.org/#interface-abstractrange).
+Textual Selectors are in practice serialized representations of such Range after normalisation.

+##### 1.3.2.1.
+Text Quote Selector

-This selector contains text segments and, therefore, must be used with caution when the content is protected by a DRM, which limits the number of characters that may be copied (e.g. clipboard).
+Important: This selector contains full annotated text segments and, therefore, must not be used when the content is protected by a DRM which limits the number of characters that may be copied.

-Note: white spaces present in the source document are preserved in the “prefix”, “exact”, and “suffix” segments.
+Whitespaces present in the source document are preserved in the “prefix”, “exact”, and “suffix” segments and are represented as per the JSON Grammar (e.g. `\n`, `\t` etc.).

+Note: There is no restriction on the amount of the preceding and following text that can be included in the selector, but this amount should be left as low as possible.

-Sample 3: A TextQuoteSelector contains the annotated text segment, a segment before and a segment after:
+Sample 3: A text segment represented as a TextQuoteSelector.

 ```json
 {